dlandon/zoneminder.machine.learning/README.md

 - Timezone setting adjustment and some minor changes to docker build.

 2017-08-26
-- Add appdata /control folder for PTZ scripts to be copied to the docker image.
+- Add /config/control folder for PTZ scripts to be copied to the docker image.

 2017-08-14
 - More adjustments to fixing file permissions.